endeavorcomm/netsapiens-backup/README.md

 Options: `core`, `cdr`, `cdr2`, `cdr2last`, `conference`, `messaging`, `ndp`, `ndpfiles`, `recording`

 ### core
-`core` backs up the Core module configuration without CDRs.
+`core` backup the Core module configuration without CDRs.

 ### cdr
-`cdr` backs up the Core module CDRs.
+`cdr` backup the Core module CDRs.
 This option only backs up the last 25 hours, so you will want to run this option once per day.

 ### cdr2
-`cdr2` backs up current month's CDR2 files.
+`cdr2` backup current month's CDR2 files.
 This should be run every day as it only backs up the current month's tables.

 ### cdr2last
-`cdr2last` backs up the previous month's CDR2 tables.
+`cdr2last` backup the previous month's CDR2 tables.
 This should only be run once a month as these files are huge and they do not change.

 ### conference
-`conference` backs up the Conferencing module.
+`conference` backup the Conferencing module.

 ### messaging
-`messaging` backs up the MessagingDomain db and all included dables.
+`messaging` backup the MessagingDomain db and all included tables.
 Should be run once a day.

 ### ndp
-`ndp` backs up the Endpoints module.
+`ndp` backup the Endpoints module.

 ### ndpfiles
-`ndpfiles` backs up the /frm folder and all of its contents.
+`ndpfiles` backup the /frm folder and all of its contents.
 This option was added separate from the `ndp` option as you probably don't want to back this up every night.

 ### recording
-`recording` backs up the Recording module.
+`recording` backup the Recording module.

 ## Examples

-Back up all services on a single box:
+Backup all services on a single box:

 `nsbackup.sh core cdr conference ndp ndpfiles recording`

-Back up just Core (NDP) files:
+Backup just Core (NDP) files:

 `nsbackup.sh core cdr conference`